m3zh/pipex/README.md

         parent_process(f2, cmd2);
 }

-# fork() splits our process in two sub-processes -> parallel, simultaneous, happen at the same time
+# fork() splits the process in two sub-processes -> parallel, simultaneous, happen at the same time
 # it returns 0 for the child process, a non-zero for the parent process, -1 in case of error
 ````
-Once inside the pipe, everything we do will go to one of its ends, one end will write and the other will read
+Everything done inside the pipe goes go to one of its ends;
+one end will write and the other will read
 end[1] is the child process, end[0] the parent process; the child writes, the parent reads
 Since for something to be read, it must be written first, so cmd1 will be executed by the child, and cmd2 by the parent.